 So that was that: I invited my friend round for a test trial and Friday brunch was planned.

 We ate pancakes, took photos and styled butter with ice cream scoops (it looks so cute, right!?).
 I had to keep being told by my friend whilst writing out the recipe to stop calling them pancakes and I obliged because they really are not like any pancake I’ve ever eaten.

 Unlike regular pancake batters where flour forms the bulk, these hotcakes get their body from ricotta and whipped egg whites.
-It keeps them sublimely light and tender but as I also said this morning whilst digging into a thick stack “They’re hella filling” (it’s all that protein!).
-I adapted the recipe a tiny bit, using less ricotta than stated (just cos 1 1/2 tubs seemed excessive to me) and also by only partially mixing it in.
+It keeps them sublimely light and tender but as I also said this morning whilst digging into a thick stack “They’re SO filling” (it’s all that protein!).
+With the ricotta, I find it’s best if you only partially mix it in.
 That way you get little nuggets of creamy ricotta every so often 🙂

 Recipe adapted slightly from Bill Granger’s recipe (found here)